AnBLarsen/AnBLarsen/README.md

 <h2 align="left">🤓 Who am I?</h2>
 <p align="left">
 I'm A, an aspiring Frontend Developer.
 After the pandemic, I decided to take a new direction in life.<br><br>
 I had been working in the food industry as a pastry cook for several years, but during that time, I discovered a growing interest in technology and design.
-That led me to pursue a diploma in <strong>Multimedia Design and Development</strong> at Humber College — which I proudly completed last year. 🎓<br><br>
+That led me to pursue a diploma in <strong>Multimedia Design and Development</strong> at Humber College, which I proudly completed last year. 🎓<br><br>

 While studying, I found myself drawn more and more to <strong>web development</strong>, and eventually joined an intensive <strong>Full Stack Web Development Bootcamp</strong> to deepen my skills. 🚀<br><br>

-At one point, I felt unsure if I could succeed in this new path — I loved UX/UI design, but I wasn’t yet confident in my coding skills.
+At one point, I felt unsure if I could succeed in this new path, I loved UX/UI design, but I wasn’t yet confident in my coding skills.
 So I took a much-needed trip back to Argentina 🇦🇷 (after 6 years away!) to recharge, reflect, and reconnect with my goals.<br><br>

-When I returned, I joined the <strong>Henry Bootcamp</strong>, fully committing to becoming a developer — and I haven’t looked back since. 💻✨
+When I returned, I joined the <strong>Henry Bootcamp</strong>, fully committing to becoming a developer, and I haven’t looked back since. 💻✨
 </p>
 </td>
 <td align="center" width="30%">